 The value of the award will typically be up to £6,000, with flexibility for the funding to be used towards stipend, salary, and or consumables/resources.
 The award can be focused on a number of areas including addressing educational needs for a particular client group, evaluating methods or delivering education, assessing the impact of activities on knowledge and practice, and producing educational materials.

-The recipient(s) will be invited to attend the Association’s Annual General Meeting in the autumn, to receive the award.
+The recipient(s) will be invited to attend the Association’s Annual General Meeting in the Autumn of 2021, to receive the award.

 The Winifred Ditchfield Educational Award

-A new educational award of £6,000, in memory of the late Mrs Winifred Ditchfield, who had Paget’s disease, was presented to Elizabeth Radley at our Nottingham Information Day by Professor Grayson Ditchfield, who is Mrs Ditchfield’s son.
+An educational award, in memory of the late Mrs Winifred Ditchfield, who had Paget’s disease, was presented to Elizabeth Radley at one of our Information Events, in Nottingham by Professor Grayson Ditchfield, who is Mrs Ditchfield’s son.

-Elizabeth is a PhD student at the University of Nottingham, who plans to use her expertise in public engagement and outreach, to raise public and professional awareness and understanding of Paget’s disease including the vital work of the Paget’s Association.
+Elizabeth, a PhD student at the University of Nottingham, used the Award to produce public education kits designed to raise awareness and understanding of Paget’s disease.

-You may have read in the August edition of this magazine about the latest research at Norton Priory in Runcorn.
-Elizabeth is going to produce a portable and reusable exhibit to showcase this research.
+You may have read in our magazine about the research at Norton Priory in Runcorn.
+Elizabeth produced a portable and reusable exhibit to showcase this research.
 With links to medicine, archaeology and history, it is envisaged that the exhibit will attract interest from a wide audience.
 It will include hands‑on activities and be accessible for school and university events, national science festivals, and for community use.
 You can read more by following this link.

 We look forward to receiving further interesting applications for the Educational Award.